cthoyt/autoreviewer/src/autoreviewer/templates/review.md

 {% if has_installation_docs %}
 Yes.
 {% elif not has_readme %}
-No, there is no README.
+No,

+This repository does not have a README, and therefore it is not possible for a reader to easily find installation documentation.
 {% elif readme_type == "markdown" %}
 No,

-This checks for the README.md containing a section header entitled `# Installation` (it's allowed to be any level deep).
+This repository has a README.md, but it does not contain a section header entitled `# Installation` (it's allowed to be any level deep).
 Please add a section that includes information on how the user should get the code (e.g., clone it from GitHub) and install it locally.
 Alternatively, you can deploy your code to the [Python Package Index (PyPI)](https://pypi.org/)